Kirkenes Travel Tips: An Arctic frontier at road’s end

 The Borderland Museum sits alongside a very large nature and recreation area as well, with illuminated trails during the dark winter months.
 There is excellent opportunity for cross-country skiing, dogsledding and walking on the many trails.
 Click here to view a map of the Kirkenes Recreation Area.

 Do be warned – or if you are like us, thrilled — that you will find many major predators living in the woods and natural areas around Kirkenes.
 Best known is the brown bear, with around 20 bears residing in the Pasvik Valley.
 There are also wolverines, lynx and, on rare occasions, wolves.
 And yes, you stand a very good chance of seeing both reindeer and elk.
-The Barents Sea is home to the renown and delicious King Crab – which is fished by the fleet in Kirkenes.
+The Barents Sea is home to the renowned and delicious King Crab – which is fished by the fleet in Kirkenes.

 In winter and spring Kirkenes is the home of the famous Kirkenes Snow Hotel (we did not have the time to visit unfortunately).
 Activities in summer include boating, hiking, fishing, canoeing, climbing and diving.